 After that, a special construction that holds the lower part of foramen intervertebrale is installed, after which the surgeon removes vertebral osteophyte, small hernias that push on the spinal cord and nerve roots.
 At the final stage of the operation, optimal height of the intravertebral disc is adjusted, then the construction is removed for a prosthesis to be installed on its place.
 This manipulation is made with the help of a microscope only and with X-ray imaging.

-Rehabilitation after operation of intravertebral disc prosthetics is very important.
-After two hours of surgical invasion, a patient is allowed (and even recommended) to move freely, even if he experiences minor post-surgery pain.
+Rehabilitation after intervertebral disc prosthetics is very important.
+After two hours of surgery, the patient is allowed (and even recommended) to move freely, even if he experiences minor postoperative pain.

-Drugs for thrombosis treatment are prescribed before the spine surgery and when the patient goes home.
-Several days after the operation, ultrasound imaging is performed to make sure that the blood flow in legs and pelvic zone is normal.
-If there are no complications, a patient can leave the hospital in 3-4 days.
+Drugs for the treatment of thrombosis are prescribed before spinal surgery and when the patient goes home.
+A few days after the operation, an ultrasound scan is performed to make sure that the blood flow in the legs and pelvic area is normal.
+If there are no complications, the patient can leave the hospital after 3-4 days.

-During 1.5 months after the operation, a patient should wear a special soft bandage (all the time except for when sleeping).
-During this period, a patient is forbidden to drive a car, motorcycle or any other vehicle.
+Within 1.5 months after surgery, the patient should wear a special soft bandage (all the time, except during sleep).
+During this period, the patient is prohibited from driving a car, motorcycle or any other vehicle.

-The control of intervertebral disc prosthesis taking and fixation is made after some certain period with the help of X-ray imaging.
-When rehabilitation period is over, all restrictions of movement are cancelled, and a patient can get back to usual lifestyle and routine tasks, including sports, exercises, driving of vehicles, physical work, etc.
+Removal and fixation of the intervertebral disc prosthesis is monitored after a certain period of time using radiography.
+At the end of the rehabilitation period, all restrictions on movement are canceled, and the patient can return to his normal lifestyle and routine tasks, including playing sports, exercises, driving, physical work, etc.